Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Cosmic Web Statistics At High Redshift

 In order to gain insight into the asymmetries of the overdensity distribution function, we briefly focus on the third moment of the unconditioned PDF $P(\delta)$, also known as skewness (see Sec. \ref{ss_skewness}).
 We focus on the overall skewness $S_3$ as is common, without conditioning on environment.
 The evolution of both the CDM and cFDM model Universes starts off from a Gaussian random field that is symmetrical around the mean density, that is, positive and negative deviations from the mean density are equally probable (hence $S_3=0$).
 Gradually, the overdensity field $\delta$ becomes asymmetric.
 It appears as soon as nonlinearities start to play a role because, in non-linear large-scale structure theory, underdense regions evolve less rapidly than overdense regions \citep{Bernardeau_2002}.

 In Fig. \ref{f_dens_pdfs_skewness}, we present skewness estimates for CDM and cFDM cosmologies (the latter for the first time).
 We find that our CDM $S_3$ estimates are well traced by the fitting formula devised by \cite{Einasto_2021} for the fiducial CDM cosmology.
-For a fixed smoothing scale $R$ (in our case $R = \Delta x = L_{\text{box}}/N_{\text{lin}} = 0.04 \ h^{-1}$Mpc) and in the redshift range $z\sim 3.4-5.6$, $S_3$ finds itself close to the plateau regime of its \textit{evolutionary track}.
-At both higher redshift $z\gtrsim 5.5$ and lower redshift $z\lesssim 3$, $S_3$ assumes lower values than in the redshift range studied.
+For a fixed smoothing scale $R$ (in our case $R = \Delta x = L_{\text{box}}/N_{\text{lin}} = 0.04 \ h^{-1}$Mpc) and in the redshift range $z\sim 2.5-5.0$, $S_3$ finds itself close to the plateau regime of its \textit{evolutionary track}.
+At both higher redshift $z\gtrsim 5.0$ and lower redshift $z\lesssim 2.5$, $S_3$ assumes lower values and eventually flattens off below $z\sim 1.0$.
 Using $N$-body simulations, \cite{Einasto_2021} show that $S_3$ is not merely a function of the square root of the cosmic matter variance, $\sigma$, but also explicitly dependent on either $z$ or the smoothing scale $R$.
 Since two quantities in the set $\lbrace \sigma, z, R\rbrace$ determine the third one, the dependence of $S_3$ can be written either way.
 Models expressed solely as a function of $\sigma$ (such as the lognormal distribution) thus cannot possibly account for the evolution of the PDF with redshift.

 For cFDM, we find that the $S_3$ estimates are systematically higher than the CDM ones, especially at higher redshift.
-At $z=5.56$, the fractional difference\footnote{Error bars are higher for cFDM models since there are more CIC cells that have zero density, which cannot be properly captured by the PDF $P(\delta)$ (also discussed in \cite{Einasto_2021}).} in $S_3$ between $m=10^{-22}$ eV cFDM and CDM is $(S_3^{10^{-22}\ \mathrm{eV}}-S_3^{\mathrm{CDM}})/S_3^{\mathrm{CDM}} = 2.34 \pm 1.18$, which is different from zero at a level of $\sim 2 \sigma$.
+At $z=5.6$, the fractional difference\footnote{Error bars are higher for cFDM models since there are more CIC cells that have zero density, which cannot be properly captured by the PDF $P(\delta)$ (also discussed in \cite{Einasto_2021}).} in $S_3$ between $m=10^{-22}$ eV cFDM and CDM is $(S_3^{10^{-22}\ \mathrm{eV}}-S_3^{\mathrm{CDM}})/S_3^{\mathrm{CDM}} = 2.20 \pm 0.35$, which is different from zero at a level of $\sim 6 \sigma$.